sho-portfolio/statistical-data-analytics-resources/README.md

 ## quant trading strategy walk through (part 3 in the most interesting)
 - https://www.learndatasci.com/tutorials/python-finance-part-3-moving-average-trading-strategy/
-- discussion on different types of moving average (EMA vs. SMA)
+- [discussion on different types of moving average (EMA vs. SMA)]
+- [a worked example of time series analysis for stock data and code showing how to download stick prices from google]

 ## to check out later

-- [a worked example of time series analysis for stock data and code showing how to download stick prices from google]
+- [description pending]
 - https://machinelearningmastery.com/introduction-to-time-series-forecasting-with-python/

 - [discussion on different types of correlation pertaining to a boolean only dataset]